carafelix/pandiff-vscode/README.md

 - Styles of the webview can be set directly on the style.html files

+## Disclaimer

+- Do not consider this extension as production ready.
+It's still on development, things may break.
+Use at your own discretion
 ## Known Issues

-- Extension limited to epub, .odt, txt, md, html, docx, pdf, on the quickPick
+- Extension limited to epub, .odt, txt, md, html, docx, pdf, on the quickPick with no major reason to not overcrowd the list

 ## Release Notes

+### 0.0.4

+- removed the need for running commands on installation
 ### 0.0.3

 - Implemented simple-git instead of using exec on cli commands
 - uses native pandiff function
-### 0.0.1

-- MVP

 ## Contribute